sansqra/sansqra/README.md

  - Programming Languages and Compilers,
  - Logic,
  - Kernels (the OS kind)
- - Film Theory
+ - Films

 <br>

 #### Here's what I'm learning lately (not at the same time, and not in that order!) :
-- Category + Type Theory
+- Category + Type Theory + Logic
-- Rust
+- Rust (and C ofc)
 - Haskell
-- C/C++
+- OCaml

 <br>